 A few days ago I had the unfortunate chance to see the suspect doll in person.
 When the package arrived, the box was badly damaged, with one end of the box severely crushed.
 Upon opening it, all my fears were realized.

 This doll looked nothing like the cute image we had seen on the website.
 One of her eyes was pointing at a slightly different angle and her face was squashed in at the temples.
 She was so hollow that if you were to squeeze her arm she folds in like a cheap dog squeaky toy.
 The worst part is probably the fact she has a hairline receding faster than the rainforest.
 Oh.
 My.
 Goodness.
 This thing took the cake for fake reborn babies.
 It was like the picture on the website was the heavily filtered picture of a blind Tinder date, then you arrive and realize you have been catfished.
 Unfortunately, I have been catfished by a reborn baby doll.

 I am sure after it all settles down, I might find it a funny story to tell.
-But right now before Christmas, it is just a blooming headache.
+But right now before Christmas, getting scammed with fake reborn babies or other toys is just a blooming headache.
 I am rushing around to find an alternative for my daughter while not falling into another toy scam, and having to dispute my case and resolve the issue without losing my money.
 This time around, I’m looking at the best rated reborn dolls available on Amazon, as input from other parents should help stop me from making the same mistake again.

 My story is about a reborn doll scam, but I am sure there are many more websites out there with different fake products preying on disheveled desperate parents.
 In fact, the Better Business Bureau released an article talking about toy scams.